 If you didn’t take a photo in front of this mural, did you really go to Denver?
 The “Orange, Blue and Red Stencil Eyes” by Ahol Sniffs Glue is an iconic part of the RiNo street art scene.
 And you won’t have to worry about getting a photo all to yourself with this one: the eyes cover the entire street-facing building.
 This old IMAC building is located at 2550 Larimer Street.

 Now that you’ve covered the street-facing murals of Larimer Street, it’s time to wander into the alleys.

 You’ll be astonished by the sheer number of murals hiding back in the alleys of RiNo district.
 To get started, head behind Larimer Street and Denver Central Market into the alleys and follow the vibrant colors as far as they go.

 The major alleys are named 1, 2, 3, 4, 5, and 6 from the Crush Walls Street Art festival that takes place every September in Denver.
-Use their map to locate the alleys, though I promise they’re impossible to miss.
 As you walk through the alleys, you’ll notice a few of my favorites.

 You can even enter the Denver Central Market from the alley!
 This is just a small taste of the many works waiting for you in the RiNo alleyways.
 Snap some photos, and whenever possible, be sure to tag or give credit to the talented artists behind the murals.